-We regret that this occurred and apologize for any inconvenience.
-Should you have any further questions or concerns regarding this matter, please do not hesitate to contact us at 1-???-????, Monday through Friday, 8:00 a.m. to 5:30 p.m.
-Central Time.
+Your continued trust in our organization is of the utmost importance.
+We regret that this situation has occurred and apologize for any inconvenience.
+Should you have any further questions or concerns regarding this matter, please do not hesitate to contact our FHSU Foundation staff, Travis Scoby at 785-628-4584 or Darci Cain at 785-628-5719.